We may earn money or products from the companies mentioned in this post.

 After I have my year goals I break things down further by looking ahead to the next 90 days/3months.
 Part of the reason yearly goals don’t work is that a year in the future is so hard to predict.
 There are too many variables.
 It’s hard for me and you to imagine where we will be in January 2018 but it is easier and more doable to think ahead 3 months.

-I try to make my goals for each 90 days build on each other so that it brings me closer to reaching my yearly goals.
-So for my year goal of getting 10,000 email subscribers I break that goal down and from January to March my goal is to get over 2,000 subscribers.
+I try to make my goals for every 90 days build on each other so that it brings me closer to reaching my yearly goals.
+So for my year goal of getting 10,000 email subscribers, I break that goal down and from January to March my goal is to get over 2,000 subscribers.
 Achieving this goal in the next 3 months won’t get me to my year goal but it will bring me a lot closer.
 I have found that looking at your big year goals can be a bit intimidating and overwhelming and as you break them down they will get easier to achieve and feel like they will get done.

 Step 3: What can I do in the next month to bring me closer to the 90-day goal